 Amsterdam provides a high level of quality and cultural life as well as a great business ecosystem.

-Visitors, inhabitants and companies can find a fantastic digital and social network in the city and everything is connected by land, water and air.
+Delegates and companies of BIBM Congress 2023 can find a fantastic digital and social network in the city and everything is connected by land, water and air.

 Modern Amsterdam’s spirit of commerce and excellent quality of life make it a magnet for talent, startups and international headquarters for companies from across the globe.
 All relevant contacts are close at hand, and a wide network of internationally orientated service providers offer companies a competitive edge.